Lachezar Baltanov: 2017-18

 On 6 July 2017 Baltanov provided an assist to Felipe Brisola for the only goal during the 1–0 win over Partizani Tirana in the 1st qualifying round of UEFA Europa League.
 After that he missed a couple of games due to an injuring.
 On 20 July Baltanov scored a goal and provided an assist during the 4–0 win over Beitar Jerusalem in the 2nd qualifying round of UEFA Europa League.
 Three days later, on 23 July, Baltanov came on as a substitute and scored a goal to secure the 2–3 win of Botev Plovdiv over Slavia Sofia.

-On 10 September, Baltanov scored a beautiful goal for the spectacular 2–1 win over PFC Levski Sofia.
+On 10 September, Baltanov scored a beautiful goal for the spectacular 2–1 win over Levski Sofia.
 A few days later, on 18 September, Baltanov scored a penalty at the beginning of the away game against Ludogorets Razgrad which his team lost with 1–2.
 The exceptional form of Baltanov continued as he came on as a substitute on 21 September and scored 2 goals for the 1–3 away win in the 1/16 final of the Bulgarian Cup against Lokomotiv Gorna Oryahovitsa.

 On 28 November Baltanov scored for the 1–1 draw with Beroe Stara Zagora.